omise/bluepine/README.md

 *Value: `Number`* - Apply to both `string` and `number` attribute types.

-This option sets a minimum and maximum value for attribute.
+This option sets a minimum and maximum value for the attribute.

 ```ruby
 schema :hero do